 For weddings that are 6 hours and longer, anywhere from 500 - 800 edited images.
 It depends on the number of guests, hours of coverage, type of event and how much dancing etc.

-Why do we have to pay sales tax on your packages?
+Why do we have to pay sales tax on our wedding?